-These consolidations can adversely affect our ability to get film in certain domestic markets where we compete against major exhibitors.
-With the restructuring and consolidation undertaken in the industry, and the emergence of increasingly attractive "in-home" entertainment alternatives, strategic cinema acquisitions by our North American operation have and can continue to be a way to combat such a competitive disadvantage.
+These consolidations can adversely affect our ability to get film in certain U.S. markets where we compete against major exhibitors.
+With the restructuring and consolidation undertaken in the industry, and the emergence of increasingly attractive "in-home" entertainment alternatives, strategic cinema acquisitions by our U.S. operation have and can continue to be a way to combat such a competitive disadvantage.